techscapades/ESP32_steppers/README.md

 Please ensure you have the AccelStepper library pre-installed

-Will expand to include IoT capabilities
+Will expand to include IoT capabilities.

+Currently using TB6600 stepper drivers.